becoinc/DCOS-Azure/README.md

 * Changing the number of masters requires editing of the bootstrap.sh script.
 This really should be a parameter.

+# Operations and Maintenance #

+This section discusses running your cluster once it has been terraformed.

+## Orchestration ##

+DC/OS uses zookeeper as a distributed, leader elected key-value store for cluster management.
+Another popular one is etcd, which is the CoreOS native distributed k-v store.
+As the VMs for the cluster are using CoreOS, we've elected to install etcd by default on each of the masters.
+This can facilitate things like rolling OS updates with distributed locking (which we disable by default).

+## Performance Monitoring ##

+All the nodes, including the masters, run [cAdvisor](https://github.com/google/cadvisor) (port 63000) and [Node Exporter](https://github.com/prometheus/node_exporter) (port 63001) by default at the coreos level.
+Docker is set to automatically restart them if the service dies.
+This is to facilitate scraping with something like [Prometheus](https://www.prometheus.io) for monitoring and metrics.

 # Terraform Usage #